Penguin Island (Western Australia): Facilities

 The island has a picnic area with seating and water taps, and waterless composting toilets.
 There are also numerous lookouts, boardwalks and walkways throughout most of the island.
 Some areas are fenced off to the public to protect wildlife and lessen dune erosion.

 The Penguin Island Walk Trail is a 1.5 km trail that loops around the island.
 The walking trail starts at the Penguin Island Discovery Centre and includes several lookout points from where some of the terrestrial and marine animals can be observed.

 Litter bins are not provided on the island and all visitors are required to take away their own rubbish.
 This is to remove potential food sources for destructive animals such as black rats, which have previously led to a reduction in the penguin population.
 In 2013 a successful baiting program was conducted to eliminate a rat population that had become established on the island.

 A discovery centre was built on the island in 1995.
-In 2021, a new discovery centre was proposed by the Western Australian Government for the island and originally supported by the City of Rockingham.
+In 2021, a new $3.3 million discovery centre was proposed by the Government of Western Australia for the island and originally supported by the City of Rockingham.
 The building proposal faced local opposition and resulted in the City of Rockingham withdrawing its support in light of the declining penguin numbers and the concerns of the impact of the construction activities on the animals.
 In August 2022, the Government of Western Australia announced that it had abandoned its plans to build a new discovery centre on the island, and that the then-existing discovery centre would also be demolished and its site rehabilitated.
-The then-existing centre was closed in 2023.
+The centre was closed in 2023.

 Natural features

-While the island's Little penguins are the island's main attraction, many other nesting and roosting seabirds can be seen including a 500-strong colony of pelicans.
+While the island's little penguins are the island's main attraction, many other nesting and roosting seabirds can be seen including a 500-strong colony of pelicans.

 Penguin Island's varied geographical features include cliffs, small sea caves, headlands, beaches, coves, notches and natural bridges.
 There are also numerous wave-cut platforms.

 Significant areas of Penguin Island include North Rock, Pelican Bluff, North Beach, McKenzies Well, South Beach, Abalone Point, and Surfers Beach.